 I cannot believe, with all those hit singles on the radio year after year (I used to live in Watford!) that you only managed three (3) #1 singles!
 Surely that cannot be true, because in the 80s your music was everywhere!
 What am I missing here if that truly is the case?
 Yes, three number ones, but lots of top tens too!

 One Of Those Nights

-During the latter part of the '90s and the early 2000's, you toured with your band, Aston, then got involved with a cover band, Monster Boogie, releasing Alive And Well (2003).
+During the latter part of the 90s and the early 2000s, you toured with your band, Aston, then got involved with a cover band, Monster Boogie, releasing Alive And Well (2003).
 Always the busy bee, especially as Lamb or Lizard came out in 2006, what is it about the industry that keeps you so invested?
-"It's what I do and fortunately people still enjoy what I do.
-If I won the lottery I would go back to drama college!"
+It is what I do and fortunately people still enjoy what I do.
+If I won the lottery I would go back to drama college!

 New Beginning (Mamba Seyra)

 Indeed, come 2009 and you rejoined the OBF line-up and have been part of it ever since.
 Even to the point of bringing out a new album together!
 Please tell us more about this new album containing a mix of new material and re-worked BF hits, entitled Fame & Fortune?
 Honestly I had very little to do with it.
 Cheryl and her husband Steve Stroud organized the whole thing.

 I Hear Talk - Watch The New Video!